Court to take other matters into account (including pre-sentence custody)

 Revocation of intensive correction order

-When an intensive correction order (ICO) is revoked because of subsequent offences, the court is required to take a similar approach in relation to the resulting time spent in custody to that taken with parole revocation: Edquist-Wheeler v R [2024] NSWCCA 49 at [41]–[43]; see above at Parole revoked as a consequence of a subsequent offence and Parole revoked as a consequence of breach of another condition of parole.
+When an ICO is revoked because of a subsequent offence, the court is required to take a similar approach in relation to the resulting time spent in custody to that taken with parole revocation: Edquist-Wheeler v R [2024] NSWCCA 49 at [41]–[43]; see above at Parole revoked as a consequence of a subsequent offence and Parole revoked as a consequence of breach of another condition of parole.
 In Edquist-Wheeler v R, where the offender’s ICO was revoked because of the fresh offence, the Court held the sentencing judge should have imposed a sentence allowing for greater concurrency with the revoked ICO, having regard to the criminality of both offences, to avoid the perception of the offender being doubly punished: [41]–[43].

 Time already counted in previous proceedings

-If a court takes account of the whole period of pre-sentence custody, it is not appropriate to again take that pre-sentence custody into account when sentencing the defendant for the second group of offences: R v Wood [2005] NSWCCA 159 at [5]; Martinez v R [2015] NSWCCA 5.
+If a court takes account of the whole period of pre-sentence custody, it is not appropriate to again take that pre-sentence custody into account when sentencing the offender for the second group of offences: R v Wood [2005] NSWCCA 159 at [5]; Martinez v R [2015] NSWCCA 5 at [32]–[35]; see also example of McMillan v R [2024] NSWCCA 83 at [107].
+Where pre-sentence custody for other offences is difficult to quantify, it is necessary and appropriate for the sentencing remarks to be examined to see what allowance was made: McMillan v R at [105]; Huynh v R [2024] NSWCCA 61 at [27].

-Time spent in custody in relation to another matter for which the offender is acquitted
+Time spent in custody for another offence for which the offender is acquitted

 … there is good reason to keep intact the division between the functioning of the court dealing with a particular offender in respect of the offence on which he comes before the court and taking into account periods spent in custody in respect of that offence, and the function which the State has undertaken on occasions to recompense persons who, when the justice system has miscarried may seek solatium.

-Although not taken into account as a form of credit, time spent in custody in relation to another offence, which is successfully appealed, may be taken into account where the sentence has been served under particularly onerous conditions.
-For example, see R v Evans (unrep, 21/5/92, NSWCCA) and Kljaic v R [2023] NSWCCA 225.
+Although not taken into account as a form of credit, time spent in custody in relation to another offence, which is successfully appealed, may be taken into account where the sentence has been served under particularly onerous conditions and that experience has a bearing on the offender’s subjective circumstances and rehabilitation: See, for example, R v Evans (unrep, 21/5/92, NSWCCA); Hampton v R at [29], [31].

 Pre-sentence custody referable to a Form 1 matter “should normally be taken into account” by backdating the sentence for the principal offence to which the Form 1 is attached, because Form 1 matters “normally have an impact, sometimes a substantial impact on the sentence passed for the principal offence”: Sultana v R [2007] NSWCCA 107 at [15].